qemu/qemu-web/_posts/2021-08-22-fuse-blkexport.md

 ---
 layout: post
-title:  "Exporting block devices as raw image files with FUSE"
+title:  "Presenting guest images as raw image files with FUSE"
 date:   2021-08-22 14:00:00 +0200
+last_modified_at: 2021-09-06 18:30:00:00 +0200
 author: Hanna Reitz
 categories: [storage, features, tutorials]
 ---
 Sometimes, there is a VM disk image whose contents you want to manipulate without booting the VM.
-For raw images, that process is usually fairly simple, because most Linux systems bring tools for the job, e.g.:
+One way of doing this is to use [libguestfs](https://libguestfs.org), which can boot a minimal Linux VM to provide the host with secure access to the disk’s contents.
+For example, [*guestmount*](https://libguestfs.org/guestmount.1.html) allows you to mount a guest filesystem on the host, without requiring root rights.

+However, maybe you cannot or do not want to use libguestfs, e.g. because you do not have KVM available in your environment, and so it becomes too slow; or because you do not want to go through a guest OS, but want to access the raw image data directly on the host, with minimal overhead.

+**Note**: Guest images can generally be arbitrarily modified by VM guests.
+If you have an image to which an untrusted guest had write access at some point, you must treat any data and metadata on this image as potentially having been modified in a malicious manner.
+Parsing anything must be done carefully and with caution.
+Note that many existing tools are not careful in this regard, for example, filesystem drivers generally deliberately do not have protection against maliciously corrupted filesystems.
+This is why in contrast accessing an image through libguestfs is considered secure, because the actual access happens in a libvirt-managed VM guest.

+From this point, we assume you are aware of the security caveats and still want to access and manipulate image data on the host.

+Now, unless your image is already in raw format, you will be faced with the problem of getting it into raw format.
+The tools that you might want to use for image manipulation generally only work on raw images (because that is how block device files appear), like:
 * *dd* to just copy data to and from given offsets,
 * *parted* to manipulate the partition table,
 * *kpartx* to present all partitions as block devices,
 * *mount* to access filesystems’ contents.

-Sadly, but naturally, such tools only work for raw images, and not for images e.g. in QEMU’s qcow2 format.
-To access such an image’s content, the format has to be translated to create a raw image, for example by:
+So if you want to use such tools on image files e.g. in QEMU’s qcow2 format, you will need to translate them into raw images first, for example by:
 * Exporting the image file with `qemu-nbd -c` as an NBD block device file,
 * Converting between image formats using `qemu-img convert`,
 * Accessing the image from a guest, where it appears as a normal block device.

-Unfortunately, none of these methods is perfect: `qemu-nbd -c` generally requires root rights, converting to a temporary raw copy requires additional disk space and the conversion process takes time, and accessing the image from a guest is just quite cumbersome in general (and also specifically something that we set out to avoid in the first sentence of this blog post).
+Unfortunately, none of these methods is perfect: `qemu-nbd -c` generally requires root rights; converting to a temporary raw copy requires additional disk space and the conversion process takes time; and accessing the image from a guest is basically what libguestfs does (i.e., if that is what you want, then you should probably use libguestfs).

 As of QEMU 6.0, there is another method, namely FUSE block exports.
 Conceptually, these are rather similar to using `qemu-nbd -c`, but they do not